FACT-Finder/snage/changelog/21-bundle.md

 $ snage serve
 ```

-and create a new change log entry with:
+and create a new change log notes with:
 ```bash
 $ snage create
 ```